caiiiycuk/js-dos/v7/docs/overview.md

 Often gameplay quality depends on good configuration.

-Starting from js-dos v7, the API expects a `js-dos bundle` that already contains all configuration needed to start the DOS program.
+**Starting from js-dos v7**, the API expects a `js-dos bundle` that already contains all configuration needed to start the DOS program.
 `js-dos bundle` is just a **ZIP** archive that contains the game it self and a js-dos config file (same as dosbox.conf file).
 For example, [digger.jsdos](https://talks.dos.zone/t/digger-may-06-1999/1922) contains:
 ```